luloxi/PunkSociety/README.md

 **Posts**:

 - Can have text, image, audio and video.
-- When minted to mainnet, resales pay royalties to the original posters.
+- Can be minted to mainnet
-- First minters of a post get a share the income from sales and royalties from resales.
+- First minters of a post get a share the income from sales.

 **Platform owner**: